 Ordinarily, brand new car purchases are a popular choice for many Canadians.
 The thrill of the drive and that new car scent is alluring and attractive and the temptation is real!
 Statistics show over two million brand new cars were sold in 2018 in Canada.
 Yet, once a new car leaves the dealership’s lot everyone knows the car depreciates significantly in value.
 But, we still buy them anyway!

-The next best model, a faster motor, larger towing capacity, fully loaded or even the basic package people want it.
+The next best model, a faster motor, larger towing capacity, fully loaded, or even the basic package.
+People want it!
 Our brains are hard-wired to seek new and unfamiliar.
 The reward chemical dopamine injects us with happiness and fuels the need for new and different things.
-What do you think would happen if everyone decided to save their money and keep the car they had or buy used?
+But, what do you think would happen if everyone decided to save their money?
+Just keep the car they had or buy used?

 The people of Cuba keep the cars they have and so far have kept them going for close to seventy years!
 The cars are now pretty rare and car collectors consider them desirable so keeping your car could be beneficial.
 If we wore our cars out before buying another the world would be a very different place.
 We would all be a little richer.